fireheart77/Statistic/README.md

-# Statistic
+# Econometrics in R
-Multivariate statistics in medicine
+basic statistics in public health.